 Khan said, "There are now 258 types of quota in government jobs, and this system is called quota-on-quota which is very difficult."
 However, when Bangabandhu Sheikh Mujibur Rahman introduced this system, the reality of a war-ravaged country suffering from extreme poverty was totally different.
 At that time taking into account the people's sufferings and economic deprivation, he had to introduce a quota system allocating 40% of the jobs to the districts other than Dhaka; 30% to the freedom fighters who lost nine months of their educational life fighting for the country; 10% to the war-affected women; and the rest 20% to the candidates to be appointed on merit.

-In 1973 the then government formed the first Administrative & Services Reorganization Committee headed by Professor Muzzafar Ahmed Chowdhury who recommended abolishing the quota system in order to build a reliable and effective civil service.
-Since then several public service commissions and public service reform committees have been formed, and all the committees including one during the present government’s regime made similar recommendations objecting to the quota system which appears to be an impediment to making a pro-people and result-oriented civil service in Bangladesh.
+In 1973 the then government formed the first Administrative and Services Reorganization Committee headed by Professor Muzzafar Ahmed Chowdhury who recommended abolishing the quota system in order to build a reliable and effective civil service.
+Since then several public service commissions and public service reform committees have been formed, and all the committees including one during the present government's regime made similar recommendations objecting to the quota system which appears to be an impediment to making a pro-people and result-oriented civil service in Bangladesh.

 The present quota reform movement has been supported by the students, guardians, jobseekers, academics, university teachers, professionals and civil society members as well.
 We wonder why our lawmakers didn't ever think of revisiting/revising the system and also think of the future of the jobless youth who eventually took to the streets expressing their pent-up emotion, frustration and indignation by protesting against the existing quota system choking up their prospects.